mrvase/jsx-agent/packages/jsx-agent/README.md

 2. The LLM updates state through "event handlers"
 3. The next message automatically renders based on updated state

-> [!CAUTION]
-> JSX Agent is still in its early stages.
+> 🚧 **Work in Progress:** This library is still in its early stages.
 Expect breaking changes.
 Contributions and feedback are welcome!

 ## Getting started